idaholab/Malcolm-Helm/README.md

 ## Storage Provisioner Options

 Malcolm-Helm's chart/values.yaml file defaults to the Rancher [local-path](https://github.com/rancher/local-path-provisioner) storage provisioner which allocates storage from the Kubernetes nodes.
-As stated above, any storage provider that supports ReadWriteMany may be employed for Malcolm-Helm.
+As stated above, any storage provider that supports the ReadWriteMany access mode may be employed for Malcolm-Helm.
 This section will review how to configure the [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) for enviroments with an NFS server available.

 ### Configure an NFS server